allan7yin/low-latency-limit-order-book/README.md

 This is a Limit Order Book developed in `C++` from scratch, and can handle over 1 million TPS.

+### Overview

+Matching engines are core component of trading systems, notable stock exchanges.
+This system was built to learn more about this field and the technical details needed to facilitate this these financial systems.

 ### Project Tree

 ```